8 DIY Succulent Fertilizer Recipes: The Ultimate Guide to Healthy Succulents

 Imbalanced Fertilizer

-If you have soil that’s too acidic or low in nutrients, it can cause your plants to grow more leaves and stems but less roots and flowers.
+Soil that’s too acidic or low in nutrients can cause your plants to grow more leaves and stems but less roots and flowers.
 This is called “nitrogen deficiency.”
-The opposite is called “nitrogen overabundance,” which means that there’s not enough nitrogen in the soil for healthy growth of roots and flowers.

 You’ll want to use succulent fertilizer with a balanced blend of NPK (nitrogen, phosphate, potassium) levels so that each type of plant has what it needs!